 Outside of design, there are some undeniable technical elements that MUST be handled by your new or existing real estate website.
 The short-list we’ve come up with include:

 1) IDX Integration (or other method of handling property listings)

 IDX Integration goes hand-in-hand with SEO.
 What we mean here is that IDX providers typically include very rudimentary tools for showing your listings or giving your visitors access to the MLS via your website.
-These default tools are typically NOT search engine friendly.
+These default tools typically are NOT search engine friendly.
 One way you can tell is by looking at the address of the website, or listing page.

 It should look something like this:

-If instead it looks something like:
+If instead, it looks something like:

 You’ve got a problem.
 We see this on 99% of real estate clients’ existing websites.
 This is effectively helping your IDX service providers’ website, not your own – you’re effectively linking OUT to their website… this is a big no-no.

 Similar to the above, your website must be search engine optimized.
-At Atilus each of the sites we develop go through a rigorous 50+ step process to accomplish this.
-On-site SEO isn’t rocket science, but it does take a special technical eye, an attention to detail, and an understanding of your business.
-Regardless of whether you have a site or not, or whether your website was built on an “optimized CMS” like wordpress – it still probably is missing some key elements.
+At Atilus each of the sites we develop goes through a rigorous 50+ step process to accomplish this.
+On-site SEO isn’t rocket science, but it does take a special technical eye, attention to detail, and an understanding of your business.
+Regardless of whether you have a site or not, or whether your website was built on an “optimized CMS” like WordPress – it still probably is missing some key elements.
 The worst part is – these small hurdles can cause big problems when it comes to making sure your website is getting the traffic it deserves.
 But the good news is this can often be fixed pretty quickly.